Table of Contents

 Create Network Share and configure Share and NTFS Permissions

-- Create a New Folder in Data Drive
+Create a New Folder in Data Drive or any drive where enough free space is available.

-- Disable Folder Inheritance and Select the option highlighted to convert Inherited permissions to explicit permissions.
+Disable Folder Permissions Inheritance and Select the option highlighted to convert Inherited permissions to explicit permissions.

 |Re-direct Desktop, Documents and Downloads to the network share using Folder Redirection Policy.
 If you want to re-direct Appdata folder as well, then test all the applications once its setup as appdata re-direction tend to cause issues with Applications like slowness or other errors.
 I have not included appdata folder re-direction in my setup and kept this folder in the user profile.|